ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/warehouse-reconciliation-scenarios.md

 ### Step 3: Start the initial count

-After the snapshot is generated, the warehouse manager starts **Initial Count**.
+After the snapshot is generated, the warehouse manager starts [Initial Count](operations/initial-count.md).

-When this function is executed, the system creates **Warehouse Orders** for the first counting pass.
+When this function is executed, the system creates Warehouse Orders for the first counting pass.

-These orders are generated from the reconciliation details and are intended for the warehouse workers who will perform the counting in **WMS Worker**.
+These orders are generated from the reconciliation details and are intended for the warehouse workers who will perform the counting in WMS Worker.

-In this first pass, the generated orders are focused on the **locations that must be counted**.
+In this first pass, the generated orders are focused on the locations that must be counted.

 Depending on the warehouse setup, the system may create:

-- **one Warehouse Order**, or
+- one Warehouse Order, or
-- **multiple Warehouse Orders**.
+- multiple Warehouse Orders.

 If a counting split policy is used, the initial count can be distributed between several orders.
 If no split is applied, the first pass is created as one order.

-In the example below, the initial count starts for the **whole warehouse**.
+In the example below, the initial count starts for the whole warehouse.

 **Expected result:**
 One or more Warehouse Orders are created for the initial count.

 ### Step 4: Open the initial count order in WMS Worker

-A warehouse worker opens **WMS Worker** and goes to the available **Warehouse Orders**.
+A warehouse worker opens WMS Worker and goes to the available Warehouse Orders.

 The worker opens one of the newly created count orders.

-In the **initial count** flow, the worker starts from the assigned locations.
+In the initial count flow, the worker starts from the assigned locations.
 This is a broad first pass through the selected scope.

-In the example below, this scope covers the **whole warehouse**.
+In the example below, this scope covers the whole warehouse.

 **Expected result:**
 The worker is inside the initial count flow and is ready to count by location.